headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 #### Context Menu Options

 All of the Toolbar Actions can be executed from the Context Menu inside the plugin window.
 The selection depends on the current selection and its current state.
-The root entry (Server Configurations) will only provid **Add New Configuration** but all others will provide all the actions which some might be enabled or disabled.
+The root entry (Server Configurations) will only provide **Add New Configuration** but all others will provide all the actions which some might be enabled or disabled.

 This is the Root Entry Context Menu: